Beliavsky/Fortran-tools-on-GitHub/README.md

 [K-scope](https://github.com/K-scope/K-scope): source code analysis tool with graphical user interface that visualizes program structures for Fortran 90 and FORTRAN 77 source code.
 This tool simply visualizes call tree from AST based on compiler's static analysis.

+[Simple Lint GitHub Action (simple_lint)](https://github.com/NOAA-GFDL/simple_lint): runs simple lint-like actions on files in a git repository, from NOAA-GFDL.
+The current list of lint actions are to check for trailing whitespace, check Fortran files for use of tab characters, and check Fortran files for lines longer then a specified length.

 ### Text Editors, Integrated Development Environments, and Plugins
 [linter-gfortran](https://github.com/AtomLinter/linter-gfortran): linting Fortran code in [Atom](https://github.com/atom) with gfortran